emprax/St8-ment/README.md

 #### V2

-For V2, there are quite some changes as what was already described in the previous section.
+For V2, there are a handful of changes as to what was already described in the V1 section.

 <img src="docs/St8-ment-diagram-V2.png" alt="st8-ment" style="zoom:47%;" />

 **Steps:**

-1. The context (again, mostly a system or aggregate-root) contains the state.
+1. The context (again, mostly a system object or aggregate-root) contains the state.
 2. The state is provided to the StateMachine which determines the right provider of transitioners for that specific state.
 Be aware that the StateMachine is used like a visitor here and it visits the state by a special Connect method, from there further preparations can be done.
 3. The TransitionerProvider is being encapsulated in an ActionAccepter and can apply an action on it.
 4. The incoming action is being verified by the ActionAccepter, to determine whether there is a transitioner related to that action.
 This verification is achieved by determining whether the TransitionerProvider actually contains a transitioner for this action.